 Now type the following command and press Enter.

-Diskpart will list all available disk drives in your PC including the USB drive or SD card plugged in your PC.
+Diskpart will list all available disk drives in your PC including the USB drive or SD card plugged into your PC.
 Here, note down the disk number of your corrupt USB disk or SD card.
 In our case, the disk number is 1.

 Step 3: Select your Disk and Clean it using Diskpart